Infrastructure of Changi Airport: Jewel Changi Airport

 Announced in August 2013, Jewel is a new terminal structure that is intended as a mixed-use complex.
 It is situated on a 3.5-hectare site where the Terminal 1 car park used to reside.
 Jewel is a joint venture between Changi Airport (51%) and CapitaMalls Asia (49%).
 Essentially, a new multi-storey underground car park of about 2,500 car park spaces replace the existing facilities, while an indoor garden (with a waterfall) is built above.
 The new building sits between the three existing terminal buildings, enabling passengers to transfer via the new complex, whilst being an attraction and shopping destination in itself.
 The design consists of a circular structure, reminiscent of a doughnut, with a large garden and located at the centre is the HSBC Rain Vortex.
 There is also a hotel of about 130 rooms as part of the project.

-As part of the project, Terminal 1 is expanded to allow more space for the arrival hall, baggage claim areas and taxi bays.
+As part of the project, Terminal 1 is expanded to allow more space for the arrival hall, baggage claim areas, and taxi bays.
 These enhancements increases T1's passenger handling capacity to 24 million passenger movements per annum by 2018.
 It opened on 17 April 2019.

 Passenger terminals

-Changi Airport currently has four terminals, T1, T2, T3, and T4, with a total passenger annual handling capacity of 80 million.
+Changi Airport currently has four terminals, T1, T2, T3, and T4, with a total passenger annual handling capacity of 90 million.
 Terminals 1, 2, and 3 are directly connected via a people mover system, with airside passengers being able to freely move between the terminals without going through immigration.
 Transport within and between these three terminals is also provided by people movers and the skytrain system, although it is also possible to walk between the terminals on foot for airside visitors.

 A former Budget Terminal, capable of handling 7 million passengers per year, was purpose-built for low-cost carriers.
 It was physically separated from the main terminals towards the south, where connections were possible via a free shuttle bus service to and from Terminal 2.
 Demolition began in 2013 to make way for a new and bigger Terminal 4.

-Changi Airport officially integrated to Kuala Lumpur – Singapore shuttle flights by Singapore Airlines, Scoot, Malaysia Airlines, AirAsia and Malindo Air.